TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

 .. important::

-   The scheduler garbage collection task should be run every once in a while to find and delete old cache tags entries.
+   The scheduler garbage collection task should be run regularly to find and delete old cache tags entries.
 These do not expire on their own and would remain in memory indefinitely - unless cache is flushed.